 At the beginning of each module (refer to schedule below) students will complete a brief readiness assessment test based on that day's assigned readings.
 The format will include some mix of multiple choice, true/false, and quotation identification.
 The goal with these quizzes is to ensure that students have completed the assigned readings and are coming prepared to participate in whatever group activities and class discussion are planned for that day.
-The quizzes will take place in the first 15-20 minutes.
+The guizzes will take place in the first 20 minutes.
 They cannot be written at another time nor made up for any reason, so please ensure that you attend class regularly and arrive on time.
-There are 10 quizzes scheduled, but only your 9 best scores will be counted.
+Arriving more than 5 minutes late for the beginning of class will result in a penalty on that day's quiz.
+Students arriving 20 minutes late or more will not be permitted to write that day's guiz.
+There are 9 guizzes scheduled, but your lowest score will be dropped and only your 8 best scores will be counted.

-2. Reading Quizzes (Group) 15% (best 9/10 scores) Beginning of every module
+2. Reading Quizzes (Group) 15% (best 8/9 scores)